'Gilmore Girls' Season 1, Episode 1: Pilot

 Welcome to my "Gilmore Girls" rewatch project!
 Whenever I was bored out of my skull at my previous job, I used to look forward to reading Meredith Borders's "GG" recaps over at Forever Young Adult every Wednesday morning.
 Knowing that I could walk into the Flatiron and read them in my cubicle while drinking coffee made my day a little bit more tolerable.
 I hope these do the same for my fellow "GG" fanatics, stuck at a lame desk job and looking for something to help them make it through the day.

 People who aren't close friends with me probably don't know this, but I have seen every episode of "Gilmore Girls" like 500 times.
 You might think I'm being hyperbolic, but trust me when I say that my "GG" knowledge is unparalleled and frightening.
 I can recite some of Emily's best monologues in my sleep and I would absolutely murder bar trivia.
 I somehow remember all the episode titles, which is something that amazed my friend Ali when we were in college.
-If I erased "GG" from my brain, I would have so much room for more useful (but less delightful) information.
+If I erased "GG" from my brain, I would have so much room for more useful information.

 When I first moved to New York and was dealing with some pretty gnarly homesickness and depression, I watched "Gilmore Girls" on repeat while I cried in my windowless room and listened to my roommate (who I shared a wall with) have sex.
 Over the years, it has become something of a security blanket and while I don't watch it as much as I used to, I'll still occasionally leave it playing in the background while I do other shit (one of the major perks of working from home).